Youth Sail Training Charity

 - Special Needs – a series of dedicated voyages for young people with special needs which can help enhance skills for independence and prepare them for adult life.

-Ranging from one day to 20 nights, there is a variety of voyages and no previous sailing experience is necessary for almost all of the voyages.
+Ranging from one day to 35 nights, there are a variety of voyages for you to choose from, no previous sailing experience is necessary.